mahaloz/mahaloz.re/_posts/2023-02-25-pwnagent-netgear.md

 1. Full system emulation (hard)
 2. Automated fuzz harnessing (hard)

 At least publicly, we have neither of those things.
-To make the internet of things safer, we need to make moves in increasing automated analysis of firmware.
+To make the Internet of Things safer, we need to make moves in increasing automated analysis of firmware.
 If you know anyone with a Netgear router, please tell them to update their router to be on the safe side.

 ## Acknowledgments
 - [SEFCOM](https://sefcom.asu.edu/): especially Wil and T=0.